kubernetes/enhancements/keps/sig-auth/4601-authorize-with-selectors/README.md

 will rollout across nodes.
 -->

+If the node authorizer is bugged (we do have tests that give us confidence it is not bugged), then kubelets could face rejections.

+If an authorization webhook is configured that honors these new fields and the authorization webhook doesn't follow our best practices, then it may start rejecting.
+This does require ignoring our best practices of only using field and label selectors to allow otherwise denied requests.

 ###### What specific metrics should inform a rollback?

 <!--
 What signals should users be paying attention to when the feature is young that might indicate a serious problem?
 -->

+The rate of webhook_evaluations_total with the result=error should not increase.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?